 In fact, tooth decay has increased by 17 percent in 2 to 5-year-olds over the past 10 years.
 Dentists blame a delay in dental care for this rise.

-The AAPD recommends that infants see a dentist for the first time when their first tooth pops through, usually between the ages of 6 and 12 months.
+The AAPD recommends that infants see a dentist for the first time within 6 months of their first tooth popping through, usually by the first birthday.
 Early dental care, combined with good dental hygiene and healthy eating practices can protect your child from cavities early in life.
 Go ahead and make that dentist appointment!